-When growing roses (Rosa spp.), it's natural for petals to fall off your roses when blossoms die away at the end of a bloom period.
-Yet if you discover your roses are continually dropping petals before the flower has completely bloomed or soon afterward, it can indicate a problem.
+When growing roses (Rosa spp.), it's natural for petals to fall off your roses when the flowers die.
+Yet if you discover your roses are continually dropping petals before flowers have completely bloomed, it can indicate a problem.
 Petals might be falling off your roses for several reasons, including pests, weather and diseases.
 Once you identify the cause, you can take steps to address the issue, and therefore ensure your rose bushes are healthy and produce quality blooms all season long.

 Video of the Day